 How do we actually know what the human biological diet in the wild would be?
 In nature, we observe animals consuming foods, and based on this information, we describe the diet of an animal species.
 With humans, however, we seem to be confused!
 Why?

 Animals in the wild intuitively know what their diet is.
-However humans can’t really do that because we do not live in our natural habitat.
-Therefore we can only study what we should do by studying our primate relatives in the wild… And we can relearn what we would eat in nature:
+However, humans can’t really do that because we do not live in our natural habitat.
+Therefore, we can only study what we should do by studying our primate relatives in the wild… And we can relearn what we would eat in nature:

 A raw diet will help you learn again to discern what is edible and tasty in its natural state.
 Anything that needs flavoring or cooking to be tasty is not human food.
-Over time, instincts tell us exactly what to eat and what not.
+Over time, instincts tell us reliably what to eat and what not.

-10. Do not jump in too fast
+11. Do not jump in too fast

 Some take longer than others